adam j hartz

 PGP encrypted with

-gpg --recv-keys 0xE179AD62 on a GNU/Linux system). if you do send me encrypted mail, please also include your public key so i can encrypt the response!
+this public key. if you do send me encrypted mail, please also include your public key so i can encrypt the response!